[HISTORY: Adopted by the Town Council of the Town of Newton as indicated in article histories. Amendments noted where applicable.]

 - Any building used or to be used as a residence which is not legally occupied or at which substantially all lawful construction operations or residential occupancy has ceased for a period of at least three months, and any commercial property that has not been legally occupied or at which substantially all lawful construction operations have ceased for a period of at least three months, and which exhibits evidence of vacancy such that a reasonable person would believe that the property is vacant.
 Any property that contains all building systems in working order, is being maintained on a regular basis, has not been cited by the Town for any violation of municipal ordinance within such time and is being actively marketed by its owner for sale or rental shall not be deemed vacant.

-The owner of any vacant or abandoned property as defined herein shall, within 30 days after the building becomes vacant property or within 30 days after assuming ownership of the vacant property, whichever is later, file a registration statement for each such vacant property with the Town of Newton Clerk's office on forms provided by the Town of Newton for such purposes.
+The owner of any vacant or abandoned property, as defined herein, shall, within 30 days after the building becomes vacant property or within 30 days after assuming ownership of the vacant property, whichever is later, file a registration statement for each such vacant property with the Town of Newton Clerk's office on forms provided by the Town of Newton for such purposes.
 The registration shall remain valid until the end of the calendar year.
-The owner shall be required to renew the registration annually, no later than January 31, as long as the building remains vacant property and shall pay a registration or renewal fee to the Town Clerk's office in the amount prescribed in § 42-12 for each vacant property registered.
-The initial and renewal fees shall be prorated and/or credited accordingly upon legal occupancy.
+The owner shall be required to renew the registration annually, no later than January 31, as long as the building remains vacant property and shall pay a registration or renewal fee to the Town Clerk's office in the amount prescribed in § 41-12 for each vacant property registered.

 Any owner of any building that meets the definition of "vacant property" or "abandoned property" prior to May 22, 2017, shall file with the Town Clerk's office a registration statement for that property on or before July 21, 2017.
 The registration statement shall include the information required under § 41-11, as well as any additional information that the Construction Official may reasonably require.
 Each vacant or abandoned property having a separate block and lot number by the Town shall be registered separately.